ghc-proposals/ghc-proposals/proposals/0050-type-lambda.rst

 Alternatives
 ------------
-If we want to bind type variables in lambda-expressions, I think this is the only way to do it.
+* If we want to bind type variables in lambda-expressions, I think this is the only way to do it.
 We don't have to, of course, but then there will still be one area in GHC/Haskell that requires ``Proxy``, and that's unfortunate.

-One alternative design would be to rearrange the extensions so that users could enable parts of today's ``ScopedTypeVariables`` without enabling the strange binding behavior of ``forall``.
-I don't feel the need for this, myself, so I do not plan on working out this design, but I'm happy to accept contributions toward this end from the community.
-One such worked out design is in `this comment <https://github.com/ghc-proposals/ghc-proposals/pull/155#issuecomment-406024481>`_.
-I'm still not convinced the complication is worth it.

-One drawback of this proposal is that it rejects ``id @a (x :: a) = x`` if there is no type signature on ``id``.
-We could imagine extending this feature to pretend that such a definition comes with an implicit ``id :: forall a. a -> _`` partial type signature and proceeding accordingly.
-(The partial type signature is created from a quick syntactic analysis of the definition.)
-In this case, the definition of ``id`` would be accepted.
-However, I worry that this would be fragile as the partial-type-signature extraction would have to be purely syntactic.
-For example, would ``null @a ((_ :: a) : _) = False`` be treated identically to ``null @a ((_:_) :: [a]) = False`` and ``null @a (_:(_ :: [a]))``?
-It seems hard to ensure.
-Perhaps I'm just being pessimistic, though.
+* We do not have to split up all the extensions as described here, but I think it makes the design cleaner.

 Unresolved questions
 --------------------
-Q: As brought up in the GitHub trail: should we consider changes to the extension structure?
-Specifically, do we want a way to enable this feature without also enabling the fact that a ``forall`` in a type signature binds a type variable in a definition.

-A: I say "no".
-I would prefer that world to the one we're currently in, but I simply don't think this small rejiggering is worth the transition costs.
+* None at this time.

 Implementation Plan
 -------------------
 I'm happy to advise and support a volunteer who wishes to implement.
-I might do it myself or work with a student on this someday, as well.
+I might do it myself or work with an intern on this someday, as well.